Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.8] BUG (Alban): CRASH!! when you drag a part over the task bar
 - [target 1.8] BUG (Alban): For some mice, the middle button doesn't work all the time.
 - [target 1.8] BUG (Alban): You cannot duplicate bricks and connect them in the same mouse move
+- [target 1.8] BUG (Alban): Check why the drawing of Text layer is slow.
 - BUG (Alban): The drag and drop of file is not working under Mono 2.10
 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image
 - BUG #16 (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.